Ghaith-oss/AWSAdSystem/Functions/CallBackLambda/README.md

 ## Usage

-To use this Lambda function, follow the instructions in the accompanying documentation.
+Too use this Lambda function, follow the instructions in the accompanying documentation.